Download PDF

 fastqc -a adapters.txt FILE.fastq

-firefox fastqc_report.html
+with firefox

-chromium-browser fastqc_report.html
+firefox fastqc_report.html chromium-browser fastqc_report.html

 Get familiar with the output.
 Does the sequence length-distribution meet your expectations (400bp library)?
 You can find guidance on how to interpret the output of each module here.